aaronamran/MCSI-Remote-Cybersecurity-Internship/Cyber Defense/lsassexe-ps.md

    ```
    .\Enable-LsaProtection.ps1
    ```
+4. Open PowerShell with admin privileges, navigate to the folder where Mimikatz is stored and
-4. To run the script remotely on a list of remote machines, first enable PowerShell remoting
+5. To run the script remotely on a list of remote machines, first enable PowerShell remoting
    ```
    Enable-PSRemoting -Force
    ```